Cyan, Magenta, Yellow and Blac(k) vs Pantone colours

-There are times when a printer’s client may want specific colour references used in his or her project.
+There are times when our customers may want specific pantone printing references used in his or her project.
 However, more often than not, utilizing colours from CMYK would serve the client well, both in design and expense.
-In this article, we will define terms such as “CMYK” and “Pantone,” as well as provide an example of when each might be the preferable choice for your print project.
+In this article, we will define terms such as “CMYK” and “Pantone.”
+We will also provide an example of when each might be the preferable choice for your print project.

 “CMYK” is a subtractive colour model, used in colour printing, and is also used to describe the printing process itself.
 CMYK refers to the four inks used in some colour printing: cyan, magenta, yellow, and key (black).